Jocelyn Bioh ’01

 When sharing her recent successes, Jocelyn credits the School with developing her performance skills at a young age and notes how MHS helped shape her path – and continues to influence her professional life.

-“‘School Girls’ was inspired from my time in boarding school at MHS and that play changed my life,” Jocelyn shared.
+“‘School Girls’ was inspired by my time in boarding school at MHS and that play changed my life,” Jocelyn shared.
 “MHS is woven into my professional life in a lot of ways!”

 “I learned so much about me as a person and the kind of woman I wanted to be.
 MHS made me a lot more assertive and outspoken,” she said.
 “I always want to be the best and do the best work I can.
 I know I learned that fighting energy from my years at MHS.”